egallesio/STklos/INSTALL-android.md

 ## Prepare to use the external SD card (optional)

 If you don't want compilation to use the devices' internal flash memory, you may use your external SD card for that.
 Run

 ```
 termux-setup-storage
 ```

-and you will notice that a `storage` filder will be created on your homedir in Termux:
+and you will notice that a `storage` folder will be created on your homedir in Termux:

 ```
 ls -l storage/